 First of all, what is dental hygiene?
-Dental hygiene is a set of practices that eliminate plaque that naturally and permanently forms on the surface of teeth.
-It is an important part of the healthy lifestyle of humans, why would it be different for our cats and our dogs?
-There are many things in common between animal and human dental health.
+Dental hygiene is a set of practices that allow us to eliminate the plaque that forms naturally and permanently on the surface of the teeth.
+Dental health is an important part of human health, so why should it be any different for our cats and dogs?
+There are many similarities between animal and human dental health.

 Niemiec, Brook A. (2013) Veterinary Periodontology.
 John Wiley & Sons, 372p.

 Harvey C, Serfilippi L, Barnvos D. Effect of Frequency of Brushing Teeth on Plaque and Calculus Accumulation, and Gingivitis in Dogs.
 J Vet Dent.
 2015 Spring;32(1):16-21.

 Kinane DF, Stathopoulou PG, Papapanou PN.
 Periodontal diseases.
 Nat Rev Dis Primers.
 2017 Jun 22;3:17038.